Geeks-Sid/Geeks-Sid/README.md

 - Huge advocate of [FAIR](https://en.wikipedia.org/wiki/FAIR_data) (Not talking bout Facebook AI Research, just go to the link, will you?)
 - Also love cooking and talking about emotions. [because Feelings >>> Facts](https://www.youtube.com/watch?v=70669ZJdmWg)

-### Feelings
-- I give a damn, about how you feel, how i make you feel and how you made me feel, and i remember every little detail, good and bad.
-- Please ask me out for a cup of coffee, you will have a great conversation, I am sincere with my replies.

 ### How to reach me
 [siddhesh [at] upenn.edu](mailto:siddhesh@upenn.edu)